 Several hundred researchers have used the program since it was first described in late 2016 in the Journal of Applied Crystallography.
 Many from the crystallography community have helped update ContaBase to now include 71 contaminants.
 “It’s an ongoing community effort,” said Arold.
 ContaMiner has also been selected to be included in an online server, called CCP4, which is a highly selective collection of software related to structural biology and is the most widely used resource worldwide," explained Arold.

 While having international impact, Arold and his team also play a vital role in the local scientific community through their unique set of skills.
 The KAUST team combines expertise in molecular biology, biochemistry, biophysics, bioinformatics and computation to investigate protein structures and function.
 It is the only group involved in structural biology in Saudi Arabia but, under the supervision of structural biologist Stefan Arold, it is setting up important local collaborations.

 Currently they are collaborating with researchers at King Fahd Specialist Hospital and Research Centre to identify gene mutations that cause diseases in the Saudi population.
 Arold uses his expertise, together with computational modeling, to understand why specific mutations cause protein malfunctions.
 “It is intriguing how much harm can be caused by a single mutation” he said.
 “It also gives us a glimpse of the unimaginable sophistication and complexity of our bodies.

 Arold and his team also recently worked with KAUST plant scientist Mark Tester and a diverse international team to understand the molecular basis for the production of toxic compounds, called saponins, in some but not all quinoa strains.

 “Does the region need more structural biologists?” asked Arold.
 “In my biased opinion, of course yes.
-In particular, experts in nuclear magnetic resonance spectroscopy, which is highly complementary to X-ray crystallography.”
+In particular, we need experts in nuclear magnetic resonance spectroscopy, which is highly complementary to X-ray crystallography.”
 He also advocates that biologists develop more awareness of the importance of structural biology for their research.

 “Wisely, KAUST has invested heavily in structural biology; and biological imaging in general is clearly an area of priority.
 We have outstanding resources, such as 700 and 950 megahertz nuclear magnetic resonance imaging spectrometers and the TITAN KRIOS electron microscope.